I love to share my extensive gardening knowledge with readers so that they, too, can enjoy the wonders of all kinds of

 The wild bluebell prefers the acidic but enriched soils found in forest floors.

-To grow bluebells, you will need either seed or bulbs.
-There is no other way to grow them, unless you are a scientist who knows how to clone them from a single molecule under a microscope.
+To grow bluebells, you will need either seed or bulbs; there is no other way to grow them.

 Wind or insects carry the pollen from one flower or plant to another.

 While the English bluebell will always remain so, and the offshoot bulbs the main bulb throws off each will also continue to be pure bluebells, the seeds that develop on the flower heads each year will carry the parentage of the pollen that arrived on the carpel, the female part of the flower.

 The resulting seeds will grow into a hybrid cross should that pollen come from a Spanish bluebell.

-Because the Spanish bluebell is the more dominant species, the resulting flowers will show more likeness to their Hispanic parent than they do to their English parent.
+Because the Spanish bluebell is the more dominant species, the resulting flowers will show more likeness to their Spanish parent than they do to their English parent.

 Scientists are worried that eventually the English bluebell will die out, as its characteristics are slowly lost.

 Each bulb reproduces to grow several more clones each year, and the new bulbs can flower in a much shorter time-scale than their seedling brothers.

 So, in effect, having a collection of pure English bluebell bulbs placed, or growing, in a protected area will ensure the continuation of the species.

-As bluebells grow best in deep forests, under the canopy of trees, and as man continues to destroy the forests, then it is possible that one day there will be no English bluebells left except in laboratories.
+As bluebells grow best in deep forests, under the canopy of trees, and as deforestation continues, then it is possible that one day there will be no English bluebells left except in laboratories.

 But that is not about to happen in our lifetime, so we may as well just enjoy those pretty flowers as they are, whether they are Spanish or English.